ocapn/ocapn/draft-specifications/Model.md

 (fulfillment) or thrown error (rejection reason) for a message delivery.
 A remote target (a presence) forwards messages to its corresponding local target.

+The abstract notation for a target is a [Record](Notation.md#record) with two values.
+The first value is a [Selector](Notation.md#selector) indicating whether the value corresponds to a local or remote target.
+The second value is a positive [Integer](Notation.md#integer) specifying a target as tracked by the sender or receiver.

+If the Selector is spelled `desc:import-object`, the target is local to the sender and remote to the receiver of the value.
+If the Selector is spelled `desc:export`, the target is remote to the sender and local to the receiver of the value.

+For example, when handling a received message delivery, the abstract notation `<desc:import-object 0>` represents the sender's first shared target.
+The corresponding concrete representation is `<18'desc:import-object 0+>`.

 > - **Guile**: a procedure
 > - **JavaScript**: to be proposed
 > - **Python**: to be proposed